juanMarinero/juanmarinero.github.io/content/en/homepage/projects.md

   - Easy to follow and customize.
   - In less than 10 minutes.
   - With most popular plugins.
-  - And demo-videos to teaching how to use the debugger:
+  - And demo-videos teaching how to use the debugger:

 <!-- Read layouts/shortcodes/rawhtml.html to insert raw HTML -->